-Minister with responsibility for Finance is engaged in the process of making regulations for the appointment of a seized assets committee which will administer the seized asset fund in accordance with POCA.
-The policy to guide the Seized Assets Committee regulations has been approved by Cabinet.
-The Attorney General's Office is scheduled to begin drafting soon.
-39.Extradition LC T&T would be unable to extradite a fugitive for an offence relating to terrorist financing and piracy as such offences don't exist in T&T legislation.
-Dual criminality is required in order to affect extradition (TF not available).
-As previously indicated, piracy is a common law offence and the financing of terrorism is an offence by virtue of the Anti-Terrorism Amendment Act 2010.
-40.Other forms of co-operation PC The FIU has not established any effective gateways to facilitate the prompt and constructive exchange of information directly with its foreign counterparts.
-That has not established any MOU's or other mechanism to allow financial supervisory bodies to cooperate with their foreign counterparts.
-The T&T authorities may wish to implement Legislations to enable Law Enforcement Agencies and other competent authorities to provide the widest range of international cooperation to their foreign counterparts in a timely and effective manner.
-Section 8 of the Financial Intelligence Unit of Trinidad and Tobago Act No. 11 of 2009 empowers the FIU to provide the widest range of international cooperation to their foreign counterparts in a timely and effective manner.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions constructive exchange of information directly with its foreign counterparts.
+T&T has not established any MOU's or other mechanism to allow financial supervisory bodies to cooperate with their foreign counterparts. and other competent authorities to provide the widest range of international cooperation to their foreign counterparts in a timely and effective manner. empowers the FIU to provide the widest range of international cooperation to their foreign counterparts in a timely and effective manner.
 Section 8 (3) (e) of the Financial Intelligence Unit of Trinidad and Tobago Act No. 11 of 2009, empowers the FIU to engage in the exchange of financial intelligence with members of the Egmont Group On the 4th March 2010, the Trinidad and Tobago FIU applied for membership with the Egmont Group.
 The application is being processed and will follow its due course.
+In July 2013 the FIU was accepted into the Membership of the Egmont Group of FIUs in South Africa.
 Section 8 (3) (f) of the Financial Intelligence Unit of Trinidad and Tobago Act No. 11 of 2009, allows the FIU to disseminate at regular intervals, financial intelligence and information to local and foreign authorities and affiliates within the intelligence community.
-This includes the dissemination of statistics on recent money laundering practices and offences
+This includes the dissemination of statistics on recent money laundering practices and offences Under the Miscellaneous Provisions (Financial Intelligence Unit of Trinidad and Tobago and Anti-Terrorism) Act, 2012 provision has been made to amend Section 10 of the FIU Act to allow the FIU to receive suspicious transactions or suspicious activity reports or information from financial institutions or listed businesses under the Act or under the Anti-Terrorism Act, the statistics on the financing of terrorism will be included.
+Rating constructive exchange of information directly with its foreign counterparts.
+T&T has not established any MOU's or other mechanism to allow financial supervisory bodies to cooperate with their constructive exchange of information directly with its foreign counterparts.
+T&T has not established any MOU's or other mechanism to allow financial supervisory bodies to cooperate with their